cadesalaberry/minerva/README.md

-Minerva Shadow
+minervashadow
 =======

-A python interface to the aging minervashadow website.
+A python interface to the aging Minerva website.

 ## Usage